Biomaker/Gametophyte-Fern-photography-2018/Results.md

 I have written to Helicon Focus to ask if they are happy to feature in the videos and to have the students download their demo version.

 Thinking more about the lego plan, I'm wondering if it would be better to use something less copyright so I don't need to ask the permission of the lego corporation as well.
-It could just be two block wedged between two hard back books with a smart phone wedged in between.
+It could just be two block wedged between two hard back books with a smart phone wedged in between. - Lego wrote back and said it's find to use lego bricks as long as I am not trying to make money from the work.

 Wrote to Jim Haseloff to ask if he would contribute confocal slices and a 3D to show that focus stacking is used in confocal.